Spebby/javatest/Liscence.md

 SOFTWARE.

 ## tl:dr
-do what you want with this i don't care
+do what you want with this i don't care, no need to credit.